Video Recording: 6 Reasons Why You Need a Live Stream CMS

 Developers, for example, can use a video API to natively integrate live streams across the web, pull data from video streams into external analytics applications, and develop many other custom use-cases.

-An alternative to an API that’s useful for mobile app development specifically is a software development kit (SDK).
+An alternative to a streaming video API that’s useful for mobile app development specifically is a software development kit (SDK).
 An SDK is a set of tools and libraries that streamline the development of software for a specific platform.

 For example, many online applications or services offer SDKs that developers can use to build their own integrations within an iOS or Android development environment.